 10 Steps to Winterizing a Vacant Home

-With the nights getting colder and colder and winter approaching it is time to get vacant homes properly ready for winter.
+With the nights getting colder and colder and winter approaching it is time to properly prepare vacant homes for winter.
 Over the years we have seen homes lose as much as 50% of their market value from fall to spring when pipes freeze, break, and then leak, ruining the floors, walls, and even flooding basements.
 It can destroy a house and cost thousands of dollars to fix.

 Whether you plan to sell or return to your vacant home, protect your investment by winterizing your home with these main points:

-The Most Important Step in Winterizing a Home:
+The Most Important Steps in Winterizing a Home:

 - Hire a plumber who is qualified to winterize your home.
 This involves shutting off the water supply to your home, and blowing air through all the pipes in the house with an air compressor.
 The plumber will also properly drain water heaters, spas, sprinkler systems, and any appliances that use water.
 A good winterization on a regular 2-bathroom house will probably cost $400 to $800, but this is thousands less than what you would pay for repairs and hassle.